motanimola/devops-assesment/README.md

 Below you will find 3 levels of assessments ranging from Jr. devOps engineer, devOps Engineer, and Sr. devOps Engineer roles, each one being more complex than the next.
 Please choose at least one level/optione to demonstrate your technical aptitude and knowledge of devOps toolsets.

+When terraform is used, modules should be used.
+When ansible is used, playbooks that call agnostic roles should be used.

 ## Level 1
 This should take no longer than 45min to complete